 Philips SAD Blue or White Lamp

 If you have been diagnosed with Seasonal Affective Disorder also known as (SAD) Then you need to work out the most effective treatment for you.
-Most medical professional will advise you on the best course of action which may include color light therapy.
+Most medical professionals will advise you on the best course of action which may include color light therapy.

 Also knows as winter depression, winter blues, summer depression, and seasonal depression.

 Many sufferers will usually prefer only one color.
 So if you will find yourself asking ‘Should I choose a Blue-light or White-light SAD treatment’ the Philips Hue Go will let you work out the best of both worlds.
-You don’t have to buy 2 different colors lamps.
+You don’t have to buy 2 different color lamps.
 Just change the color.

 Blue-light SAD devices use LED’s to replicate the natural blue wavelength of light.
 This will trick your brain into making you feel better.
 A lot like how you feel great when outdoors and looking at the bright blue sky.
 As the Hue go can replicate of 16 million colors you will be able to find the perfect color blue light to help you when working in an office environment with no windows or waking up after shift work.
 Your brain will thank you for using the Hue Go blue light.

-I slept with a Hue Go lamp next to my bed for a couple weeks and I really enjoyed the alarm function when I set it on an energize scene.
+I slept with a Hue Go lamp next to my bed for a couple of weeks and I really enjoyed the alarm function when I set it on an energized scene.
 I seem to wake up feeling ready to take on the world.
 My oldest child now uses it as an alarm to wake for school.
 He seems to be happier in the mornings.
 So we will now be ordering a few more for the rest of the family.

 Something else I have started to try is learning to meditate.
 I have started using a Muse brain monitor headband to help me get into the deep meditative place quickly.
 I do this to relax my mind before bed, so I’m not kept awake thinking of the stresses of life.

-Full spectrum or Whitelight SAD Lights
+Full-spectrum or Whitelight SAD Lights

 The traditional White-light SAD lights, usually referred to as ‘Full Spectrum’ lights typically give off a white light in every possible wavelength.
 This light is similar to sunlight so it more closely replicates what we experience every day.
 The Hue Go lamp is able to replicate all these possible shades of light from sunrise to midday to sunset to offer the user the best possible experience to combat SAD.